 The European Perch (Perca fluviatilis) is a predatory fish that lives in lakes and river systems all over Europe and Northern Asia.
-Perch have compact and deep bodies of a greenish color with black vertical bars, as well as very distinct spiny dorsal fins.
-This fish species can reach a weight of up to 7lb and a maximum length of 25 inches.
+Perch have compact and deep bodies of a greenish color with black vertical bars.
+This fish species can reach a weight of up to 7lb and a maximum length of 28 inches.

 Continue reading this article if you want to find out everything about the small and popular predator that is the perch.